• Skip to main content

 Generator Buying Guide

-If you’re new to generators, their features can be confusing.
+If you’re new to portable generators, their features can be confusing.
 Is peak power important?
 What are the sockets for?
 Do you need a separate ground?
 Here’s a breakdown of these features and what they’ll mean to you.

 Power